spaforms365/spaforms365.github.io/_docs/quickstart_old.md

 Steps shown on 3-pages screenshot above, moves you from out-of-box <code>List View</code> page, through unavailable yet <code>SFA Form at runtime</code> page, to open <code>SPA Form in Designer</code> page.
 <br/>
 <br/>
-Since we still don't have any SPA Form project setup yet, let's will use convinience hyperlink shown on <code>SPA Forms Designer</code> page to <code>create new project</code>, as illustrated on a screenshot below.
+Since we still don't have any SPA Form project setup yet, let's will use convinience hyperlink shown on <code>SPA Forms Designer</code> page to <code>create new project</code>, and move us forward: to the next screenshot below.
 <div class="note">
   <h5>ProTip™: Quick initial design for new form project</h5>
   <p>
     SPA Forms designer can help quickly initialize newly created SPA project.
 Use <code>Open</code> button on ribbon to explore a few options to start with: <code>Empty Layout</code>, <code>Layout with all SharePoint List Columns</code> or <code>Layout imported from GitHub</code> initial designs.
   </p>
 </div>
 For quick start, we will initialize SPA Form project with <code> All SharePoint List Columns Layout</code> and publish it into runtime without any further customizations.
-To complete this task, just follow graphical guidance (arrows) on the 3-pages screenshot, and finally press <code>Publish</code> to complete:
+To complete this task, just follow graphical guidance (arrows) on the 3-pages screenshot, and finally press <code>Publish</code> button to complete:
 <br/>
 <br/>
 ![Image of Published](/img/qs-exersize-2.png)